 At the intersection, take path 105 towards Malga Langalm.
 This starts with a pretty steep descent and, much to my disappointment, a subsequent ascent to about the same altitude!

-This is definitely the toughest part of the hike and honestly my least favourite part.
-It does, however, take you to the wonderful Malga Langalm restaurant.
-This is an excellent place for a rest and a meal or drink before embarking on the final part of the Tre Cime hike.
+You will, however, follow the trail to the wonderful Malga Langalm restaurant.
+This is an excellent place for a rest and a meal or a drink before embarking on the final part of the Tre Cime di Lavaredo hike.

 4. Malga Langalm to Rifugio Auronzo | 2.5km – 40 mins

-TIP | There’s an official Tre Cime di Lavaredo viewpoint in Landro which is worth a stop if you’re driving past.
+INSIDER KNOWLEDGE | There’s an official Tre Cime di Lavaredo viewpoint in Landro that’s worth a stop if you’re driving past.

-Route exclulding Rifugio Lavaredo
+Tre Cime Hike exclulding Rifugio Lavaredo

 This route leaves the path just before reaching Rifugio Lavaredo, taking a narrow uphill to the left and following the mountain’s edge.
 The trail is steeper than the more popular route, slightly shorter, at about 1km, and will take about 20 minutes.